ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 New fields for Modernise (all persons) not in Legacy
 -------------------------------------------------------
 * town -  we will put this in AddressLine3 where needed
-* phone - (only Attorney and Certificate Provider) we need to add this to the data model
-* channel - maybe be needed in future by Use to deduce whether IaP is image or text
+* channel - maybe be needed in future by Use to deduce whether IaP is image or text - TODO - NOT needed at person level

 New fields for Modernise not used in Use An LPA
 --------------------------------------------------
 * contactLanguagePreference - we will ignore because instead we use the Use account's preferences
 * identityCheck
-* signedAt
+* signedAt  ** ???  only needed for donor - move to legacy field
+* phone - (only Attorney ) not use in Use

 Present in Legacy but Missing in Modernise
 -----------------------------------------------
 * county -  Modernise just uses lines (1-3) instead
-* does not have Modernise equivalent
 * address -> type "Primary" doesn't apply, in fact all Legacy addresses are primary
 * companyName (wthin the person block) now appears to be "name"  within Trust Corporation block
-* systemStatus  - boolean
+* systemStatus  - boolean  ** ??  person is active or not - Mdoernise has a field to map to this

 Renamed fields
 -----------------